SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-metrics.md

 ---
 id: host-metrics
-title: Host Metrics Sumo Logic App
+title: Host Metrics Sumo Logic app
 sidebar_label: Host Metrics
-description: The Sumo Logic App for Host Metrics allows you to collect your local host metrics and display them using predefined search queries and Dashboards.
+description: The Sumo Logic app for Host Metrics allows you to collect your local host metrics and display them using predefined search queries and Dashboards.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';